steinJacob/Rockr/docs/featuredocumentation.md

 - Successful Submission: The user's account is added and saved to the database, and the user can then log in on future webpage visits.
 - Unsuccessful Submission: The user's account is not created.

+Users' passwords are hashed for security.
+If a user forgets their password, they can change it on the Profile page.

 ### Home.js
 The Home Page.
 Can be accessed via a successful login on the Login Page.